liulin523/liulin523.github.io/_pages/about.md

 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
+Welcome to the Cryosphere Lab.
+Our research group studies the cryosphere, namely the earth’s surface where water is frozen.
+We use a wide range of methods, including geophysics, geodesy, remote sensing, and deep learning.
+We adopt new tools, develop new algorithms, make new observations to quantify the dynamics of the cryospheric systems  Link to your favorite [subreddit](http://reddit.com).

 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.